 Now that you're a Kent State student, you will find the important information you need in our student portal, FlashLine.
 You can access this portal from any Kent State website by clicking on FlashLine Login at the top left of the page.
 To login for the first time, select Get User Name and Login Help.

 You should be sure to review your Dynamic Student Checklist frequently as everything you need to do before classes begin is listed there.
 Check it often until you have completed all items.
-The checklist is on the New to KSU tab in FlashLine.
+The checklist is located from the top navigation bar within FlashLine.

 First, you must complete the required placement testing which includes the ALEKS online math placement assessment (all new students) and may also include College Placement testing in reading, writing and math (students who are over 21 years old).
 Students must be admitted in order to take Kent State University placement tests.

 All new Kent State University students are required to take the ALEKS placement test for mathematics.
 ALEKS is a powerful artificial intelligence-based (AI) assessment software product that zeroes in on the student's mathematical strengths and weaknesses, reports its findings, and then, if necessary, provides a learning module to improve the student's knowledge and skill.
 The ALEKS placement may take up to 90 minutes to complete and should be completed in a single sitting.
-For more information on ALEKS, log into FlashLine > Student Tools & Courses > Placement Assessment.
+For more information on ALEKS, log into FlashLine > Student > Resources > Placement Assessments > Math.

 The ALEKS placement test can be taken online from home through FlashLine.
-Students who wish to take the ALEKS placement test at the campus should report to the Network Services Help Desk located on the second floor of Founders Hall, Monday - Thursday from 8 a.m. until 8 p.m. and Friday from 8 a.m. until 3 p.m.
+Students who wish to take the ALEKS placement test at the campus may do so in the Cyber Cafe located on the second floor of Founders Hall, Monday - Thursday from 8 a.m. until 8 p.m. and Friday from 8 a.m. until 3 p.m.